apartresearch/seqcont_circuits/README.md

-# Understanding Transformers through Circuit Analysis
+# Understanding Sequence Continuation in Transformers through Circuit Analysis
 ##### by Michael Lan and Fazl Barez

 ## Overview